Skip to main content

 The rise of parliament.
 Examining the use of the private members’ bill as a tool of legislators

-One of the key aims of this study is to analyse what explains this surge in legislative activity.
-It approaches this form of political behaviour from an interdisciplinary perspective, considering different psychological, sociological, political and legal factors.
+One of the key aims of this study was to analyse what explains the recent surge in legislative activity in Ireland.
+It approached this form of political behaviour from an interdisciplinary perspective, considering different psychological, sociological, political and legal factors.
 Where once parliamentarians in Ireland might have been accused of ignoring the legislative dimension to their job, this is no longer the case.
-We seek to explain why this is so.
+We sought to explain why this is so.

 Team